psu13/mutable-hakyll/posts/what-is-in-a-pointer.md

 To end, my goal here was not really to dunk on my friend Pete's basic statement.
 This is because I agree with it.
 Instead all these words were really just a warning not to take the idea that a pointer is "just a number" too seriously.
-Pointers are a lot more than numbers and if you are not careful to remember this they have a way of sneaking up behind you and cutting your code's throat open and laughing while the code bleeds to death on the floor ... or at least in the debugger.
+Pointers are a lot more than just numbers and if you are not careful to remember this they have a way of sneaking up behind you and cutting your code's throat open and laughing while the code bleeds to death on the floor ... or at least in the debugger.